Safe Hands Funeral Plans Launches £1M Multimedia Campaign

-Safe Hands Funeral Plans is launching a £1 million advertising campaign for the first time to encourage later life consumers to consider funeral planning a crucial part of financial planning.
+Safe Hands Funeral Plans is launching a £1 million multimedia campaign for the first time to encourage later life consumers to consider funeral planning a crucial part of financial planning.

 Currently, only five per cent of UK adults have a pre-paid funeral plan in contrast to other European nations where the figure can be as high as 70 per cent.